voodoo12345/credits-docs/source/step_by_step.rst

 need to go through these steps:

  - create required transforms, proofs and transactions
- - test and verify validity of the code in your local dev environment
+ - test and verify the validity of the code in your local dev environment
  - start your private blockchain network and upload the code
  - create your client application using the same transactions
  - hook your client to the network via node API and start transacting on the blockchain